Silke Ackermann, Director, Museum of the History of Science

 Richard Evans, Director, Beamish, the Living Museum of the North

 Richard has been the Director of Beamish since 2008.
 He leads a team of more than 360 staff, supported by 450 volunteers as well as more than 2,000 Friends and business partners.
 Over the past six years visitor numbers have nearly doubled, turnover has increased to £9m and Beamish has created more than 180 jobs and apprenticeships from engineers to curatorial trainees.
 Beamish is now self-sufficient in revenue terms and it is the most visited visitor attraction in the North East region.
 Beamish also leads a consortium with The Bowes Museum and is one of 16 Major Partner Museums supported by Arts Council England.
 Richard is a member of the National Museum Directors Council and is on the Boards of the North East Cultural Partnership and Visit County Durham.
 Prior to joining Beamish Richard was Director of Wentworth Castle Trust where he led the Civic Trust award-winning phase one restoration costing £17 million, with support from the HLF.
 From 1999 to 2003 he was Development Officer at New Lanark, during the period that Robert Owen’s utopian village was awarded UNESCO World Heritage Site status.

 Kaywin Feldman, Nivin and Duncan MacMillan Director and President of the Minneapolis Institute of Art

 Kaywin has been Director and President of the Minneapolis Institute of Art since 2008.
-She overseas the museum's 250 staff, it's fine art collection of over 89,000 ibjects, its 473,000-square-foot facility, and an annual operating budget for $32 million.
+She oversees the museum's 250 staff, its fine art collection of over 89,000 objects, its 473,000-square-foot facility, and an annual operating budget for $32 million.
 She serves on the boards of National Arts Strategies, the Chipstone Foundation, and the American Alliance of Museums, and is a member of the Bizot Group.
-Kaywin is past president of the Association of Art Museum Directors and a past chair of the American Alliance of Museums.
+Kaywin is a past president of the Association of Art Museum Directors and a past chair of the American Alliance of Museums.
 She has strengthened Mia's national presence with ambitious special exhibitions, including More Real?: Art in the Age of Truthiness; Rembrandt in America; and China’s Terracotta Warriors.
 She led the creation of a contemporary art department, the reinstallation and reconception of the museum’s African art galleries, and the launch of inventive programming such as Mia’s Birthday Year.
 Kaywin has championed the strategic and effective use of digital technologies to support and enhance audience engagement.
 As a result the Mia team has established a reputation for being on the leading edge of digital technology in the museum sector.
 Recent projects include the relaunch of the museum website, the ambitious ArtStories project, and the launch of the prestigious 3M Art and Technology Prize.
 Kaywin previously served as director of the Memphis Brooks Museum of Art in Tennessee, from 1999-2007, and received an Honourary Doctor of Fine Arts degree from Memphis College of Art in 2008.

 Pegram Harrison is Senior Fellow in Entrepreneurship at the Saïd Business School, University of Oxford.
 Pegram's research and teaching concern entrepreneurship and leadership particularly in cultural contexts.
 He teaches entrepreneurship, leadership, strategy and heritage management to executives and Diploma students, as well as on the MBA and undergraduate programmes.
 Pegram runs Oxford Saïd’s programme of teaching and research called “Engaging with the Humanities”.
 He helped to start the Oxford Cultural Heritage Programme, and is a member of the University's Thames Valley Country House Partnership Project.
 He also coordinates a joint research programme with the University of Bologna on management and the humanities.
 These initiatives link researchers with cultural institutions, policy leaders, development agencies, digital technology providers and civic officials.
 Beyond Oxford, Pegram works with various cultural organisations on research into new business models for enhancing museum engagement.

 Darren Henley, Chief Executive, Arts Council England